chadmcox/Azure_AD_Conditional_Access_Policies/README.md

 **Comment**

-### Block when privileged user sign in risk is low medium high
+### Block when privileged role member sign in risk is low medium high
 * Link to Microsoft Documentation: [change me]()
 * This policy will require Premium License 2
 * Ideally use a block over MFA